oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 ## Call your Spring Boot API and display the results

-Modify `app/src/App.js` to use the following code that calls `/api/groups` and display the list in the UI.
+Modify `app/src/App.js` to use the following code that calls `/api/groups` and displays the list in the UI.

 ```jsx
 import React, { useEffect, useState } from 'react';